 - A browser extension for testing and possible problem detection

 - Accessibility Guidelines for a UX Designer

 If you have a blog or an online magazine, you probably know the problem: You have a lot of interesting content that you would like to offer as evenly as possible.
-A suitable design pattern for this is a so-called article list.
-Using this, you categorise your content and show only a small part of it.
-This way you can show many topics at a glance without flooding your users with information.
-A nice example shows RAIDBOXES:
+A suitable design pattern for this is the so-called "Article List".
+Here you categorise your content and show only a small section at a time.
+This way you show many topics at a glance without flooding your users with information.
+A nice example shows here Raidboxes:

-This division allows the user to browse the entire content by areas of interest and thus find what interests him more quickly.
+This division allows the user to skim the entire content by area of interest and thus find what interests them more quickly.

 To offer certain content without distraction, you can use modal boxes.
 These boxes are placed over the rest of your webite's content and allow the user to concentrate only on the content.
 This can be necessary and important.
 Note, however, that these modals are also more of an anti-pattern: Basically, they block the user's freedom of action as long as the modal is open.

 Used correctly, however, modal boxes can help your visitors understand your content better.
 However, too frequent or seemingly useless modal boxes can quickly cause frustration helplessness.

 Lightbox and fullscreen mode also belong in this category.
 On the one hand, they allow your user to take a closer look at selected content.
 On the other hand, they make any other interaction impossible.
 Therefore it is always important to offer at least one vanishing point.
 Especially well known is the click on an X in the upper right part of the picture or the click outside the box to close it again.